bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 ### Docker Compose

-In my use case, I have created a simple 'docker-compose.yml' file that is designed to provide a stock SQL Server (2017) setup alongside a MongoDB instance,
+In my use case, I have created a simple 'docker-compose.yml' file that is designed to provide a stock SQL Server (2017) setup alongside a MongoDB instance, with Mongo Express in play so I have a basic web frontend.

+To begin, you'll need to install the latest version of Docker Compose.
+Use this link as a reference...

 Check latest version: https://docs.docker.com/compose/install/

+...then, run the following commands in tow to install it and apply executable permissions to the binary:

 ```text
 sudo curl -L https://github.com/docker/compose/releases/download/1.29.2/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose